STRATEGY 5.0 SUSTAINABLE MATERIALS AND REDUCED WASTE STREAMS

 5.2 OPTIMIZE UNIVERSITY-LEVEL OPERATIONS

 The OS is responsible for setting recycling standards, providing guidance for equipment, training of Building Service Workers (BSWs), and coordinating with transportation for delivery of equipment and pick-ups of recycling.
 Furthermore, the OS tracks recycling rates, promotes UIC’s Recycling Program (e.g. Great Stuff Exchange for office supplies, and LabShare – for lab supplies), and educates individuals on best waste reduction practices.
 Facilities Management is responsible for collecting the materials.
 As such, these departments and units provide university-level services.
 Below are some of the strategies that the OS is currently coordinating at the university-level to improve operations, reduce costs, and increase diversion rates.

-There are two major operational efficiency initiatives around waste and recycling collection that will simplify recycling for the campus community, increase operational waste collection efficiency, and reduced fleet GHG emissions.
-The first is to transition to a single-stream recycling system (from multi-stream; to consolidate currently separated recycled materials of paper, cardboard, and bottles/cans).
-The second component is installation of Wi-Fi enabled solar compactor outdoor trash and recycling containers.
+There are two major operational efficiency initiatives around waste and recycling collection that are being implemented in phases that will result in increased operational efficiency and reduced fleet GHG emissions.
+They will also simplify recycling for the campus community.
+The first is to transition to a singlestream recycling system (from multi-stream; to consolidate currently separated recycled materials of paper, cardboard, and bottles/cans).
+The second component is installation of Big Belly Solar Compactors (outdoor trash and recycling containers)